Data Rescue recovers your files for you. The data recovery process is made easy and reliable with our one-click scan.

 The Deep Scan is a comprehensive data recovery scan that provides the most results possible.

 The Deep Scan is a two part scan method.
-It detects existing directory structures on your PC Mac, and scans the whole hard drive for any file patterns to rebuild the raw data of any recognized files.
+It detects existing directory structures on your Mac, and scans the whole hard drive for any file patterns to rebuild the raw data of any recognized files.

 The first part of Deep Scan can detect multiple directory structures while scanning the hard drive with more than one volume.
 This will provide you with results from each found volume, with their original directory structures and file names.